toeverything/blocksuite/packages/virgo/README.md

 In blocksuite editor we use Quill to manipulate the dom now but we just use a small part of its API.
 Every line in blocksuite is a single Quill editor, and bind it to a Y.Text for collaborative editing.
 As I said before, it causes some problems so we plan to replace Quill with Virgo.
-What Virgo needs to do is the same as Quill so it just need to provide a line-level state synchronisation mechanism because block-level state synchronisation is handled by other modules in blocksuite.
+What Virgo needs to do is the same as Quill so it just needs to provide a line-level state synchronization mechanism because block-level state synchronization is handled by other modules in blocksuite.
 That's why virgo just has limited support for block-level text control.